-5.2.5 Setting We currently have a commitment from Bristol City Council and South Gloucestershire to participate in the feasibility trial, with interest from two other LAs.
+5.2.5 Setting We currently have a commitment from Bristol City Council, South Gloucestershire and Nottinghamshire Children's Services to participate in the feasibility trial, with interest from two other LAs.
 Because of the importance of contextual factors in interpreting the findings of any evaluation of a complex intervention like the one proposed, the organisational context in each participating authority will be described in detail and investigated as part of the proposed investigation of process and implementation (see below).